shirish-patil/ci_cd_gitAction/README.md

 The project uses GitHub Actions for continuous integration and deployment:

 1. **Daily Automated Runs**
-   - Tests run automatically at 9 AM UTC every day
+   - Tests run automatically at 9 AM Central Time (UTC-6) every day
    - Results are saved as artifacts

 2. **Push-Triggered Runs**